jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 People in his community of Portapique where he lived and  where he had a  people liked him.
 They felt he was a good community person.
 There is the other side of him that is being exposed.
-This is a guy WHO had a penchant for old police cars.
+This is a guy who had a penchant for old police cars.
 He used to buy them and fix  He had an RCMP car that was fake but he was driving it and he also had RCMP clothing.
 This all points to a premeditation.
 In terms of what motivated him and why he did this, that is unanswered.